Hierarchical Models for Independence Structures of Networks

 We can now consider $K=L^{-1}$ to be the \emph{concentration matrix}, i.e.\ the inverse of the covariance matrix, of a Gaussian distribution with $0$ mean that is Markov to $D$.
 We generate binary random variables by thresholding a normal distribution, i.e.\ by setting the simulated value of a variable to $0$ if the corresponding value in the Gaussian distribution is negative, and to $1$ if the corresponding value in the Gaussian distribution is positive.
 The linear conditional dependencies are preserved under thresholding; see \citet{lei98} and the R package \verb"bindata", introduced in its appendix.

-We now assume that a simulated $x$ is an observed network with every element corresponding to an edge.
-We find an approximation of the MLE for the hierarchical Erd\"{o}s-R\'{e}nyi model by the \verb"ERGM" package, and also the MLE for Erd\"{o}s-R\'{e}nyi.
+We now assume that a simulated $x$ is an observed network with every element corresponding to a tie.
+We find an approximation of the maximum likelihood estimator for the hierarchical Erd\"{o}s-R\'{e}nyi model by the \verb"ERGM" package, and also the maximum likelihood estimator for Erd\"{o}s-R\'{e}nyi.
 We then calculate the likelihood ratio $S$.
-Notice that we discard the simulated networks for which the MLE does not seem to exist (as implied by \verb"ERGM").
+We discard the simulated networks for which the maximum likelihood estimator does not seem to exist (as implied by \verb"ERGM").